mootrichard/serverless-twilio-shippo/README.md

 # Using AWS Lambda & API Gateway to Send Shipment Tracking Updates via SMS with Shippo & Twilio

-In this project, we’re going to create an AWS Lambda function that will trigger whenever Shippo pushes an update about a shipment to our AWS API Gateway Endpoint.
-Inside of the Lambda function, we’re going to call out to Twilio to send an SMS update with our tracking info provided by Shippo’s webhook.
+In this project, we’re going to recieve a notification from webhook about an a physical shipment in transit and trigger an SMS with the updated tracking information.
+We'll build an AWS Lambda function that will trigger whenever Shippo pushes an update about a shipment to our AWS API Gateway Endpoint.
+Inside of the Lambda function, we’re going to call Twilio to send an SMS update with our tracking info provided by Shippo’s webhook.

 Now, I know what you’re thinking, this sounds pretty complicated and requires a lot of manual set up and repeated uploading of JavaScript files to AWS, but you’d be wrong.
 We’re going to use Serverless to do a lot of the heavy lifting on this for us, because I’m all about writing less code to do more.